Richard Cadette: Millwall

 Cadette returned to England to sign for First Division club Millwall on loan in October 1994.
 He signed a permanent £130,000 deal the following month.
 In what turned out to be a disastrous move, Cadette made just 27 appearances and scored 6 goals in almost three years at The New Den.

 Shelbourne

 After a trial with Clydebank, Cadette signed for League of Ireland club Shelbourne on a short-term contract in August 1997, as cover for the injured Stephen Geoghegan and Pat Morley.

 Clydebank

-Cadette rejoined Scottish League Second Division club Clydebank in late August 1997, scoring one goal in seven appearances before departing the following month.
+Cadette rejoined Scottish League Second Division club Clydebank in late August 1997.
+He scored on his debut for the club, in a 2-2 draw against Clyde.
+However, Cadette scored one goal in seven appearances before departing the following month.

 Gloucester City

 Cadette dropped into non-League football to join Southern League Premier Division club Gloucester City in October 1997, for whom he made just three appearances.

 Coaching career

 After retiring as a player, Cadette became involved with the youth setup at former club Millwall.
 He later managed Isthmian League First Division club Tooting & Mitcham between November 2002 and May 2006.
 He was sacked at the end of the 2005–06 season, after defeat to Tonbridge Angels in the playoff semi-finals.